 At the same time, many elements of our vital public infrastructure are also failing.
 Berkeley’s streets recently received an “at risk” rating, indicating a prevalence of dangerous conditions.
 Dangling utility lines pose potential hazards in face of an earthquake.
 Uneven sidewalks present dangers to pedestrians and obstacles to access for those with mobility challenges.

 Fortunately, with the recent passing of Measure T1, we have an opportunity to begin tackling many of these challenges.
 I want to build on that success by pursuing revenue and spending policies that ensure taxpayer money for reinvestment efforts are allocated in an effective, efficient, and equitable fashion.
-I will:

 - Partner with other City councilmembers and City staff to ensure that funding decisions account both for community input and cost-effectiveness.

 - Pursue new sources of revenue that provide consistent funds for ongoing, preventive maintenance for our parks and infrastructure.

 - Prioritize fixes to the city’s most critical public assets, such as ensuring eathquake shelters are retrofitted to withstand earthquakes.

 - Improve Berkeley's roads, improving safety and comfort for drivers, cyclists, and transit riders alike.